davnotdev/davnotdev.github.io/src/pages/blog/tutorials/vulkan_big_picture.md

 Some live only in GPU memory while other live in CPU memory.
 There are even buffers that live on the border of the two, but they do not apply here.
+CPU buffers can be "mapped" into CPU memory meaning that our code can access it directly.
+GPU buffers cannot be mapped, and CPU GPU border buffers can be.

+> "CPU GPU border buffer" is a term that I made up.

 In the case of vertex and index buffers, you want to create both a GPU and CPU buffer.
 As you cannot transfer data straight into GPU buffer, the typical convention is to